keenlabs/KeenClient-Java/query/README.md

 }
 ```

-Some special cases are when filters "Group By" and "Inteval" are specified, as well as the Select Unique query.
+Some special cases are when "Group By" and "Interval" are specified, as well as the Select Unique query.

 For Select Unique queries, the user gets a list of unique values, given the target property.
 Therefore, the QueryResult will be a list of unique property values.
 The QueryResult type only supports Integer, Double, String, and List values; therefore, if the property value is not one of the aforementioned types, then you may not be able to access that value.